Beware of Scams! Print

 ⛔ READ THIS FIRST!

 You should never share your mnemonic phrase with anyone or enter it on websites.
-If you do, consider that account as compromised and act on it as soon as possible.
+If you do, consider that account compromised and act on it as soon as possible.

 You should be aware of the different strategies scammers use to try and trick users.
 Here we have listed some tips to help you identify these methods and how to avoid them.
 It's not an exhaustive list, so always follow the recommendations from the previous section to keep your mnemonic phrase and passwords safe.